ansys/pymapdl/doc/ansys_control.rst

 .. figure:: ./images/aplot.png
     :width: 300pt

-    Non-Interactive Area Plot from ANSYS using ``pyansys`` and ``matplotlib``
+    Area Plot from ANSYS using ``pyansys``

 Running a Batch
 ---------------
-Instead of running an ANSYS batch by calling ANSYS with an input file, define a function that runs ansys.
+Instead of running an ANSYS batch by calling ANSYS with an input file, you can instead define a function that runs ansys.
 This example runs a mesh convergence study based on the maximum stress of a cylinder with torsional loading.

 .. code:: python